 Google Chrome error He’s Dead, Jim!

 I will divide the troubleshooting steps into two.
-First relates to Chrome, and second relates to the PC.
+The first relates to Chrome, and the second relates to the PC.

 1] Reduce Memory Usage of Chrome

 The best way to move forward is to make sure to reduce the memory usage of Chrome.
 However, this comes with a small disadvantage.
 If one site crashes, all instances of that website will crash too.
 Other open tabs, and websites will be fine.
 It’s called the Process-per-site mode, and you will have to launch Chrome with this parameter.

 While this is a security feature, it makes sure that the crashing of one tab doesn’t affect the entire Windows.
 This feature will run each website in its own isolated process.

 Run Chrome browser’s built-in Chrome’s Malware Scanner & Cleanup Tool.
 It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory requests.